microsoft/ts-gyb/README.md

 # ts-codegen

 ts-codegen is a multi-purpose code generation tool based on TypeScript interfaces.
-It was initially designed for generating interfacing code between web and mobile platforms in hybrid apps.
-With custom templates, it can generate code in any language for any use from TypeScript.
+It was initially designed for generating boilerplate interfacing code between web and mobile platforms in hybrid apps.
+With custom templates, it can generate code for any use from TypeScript.

 ## Features